 And I realized: we’re all a bit frustrated.

-We were all sitting on the same hamster-wheel of publish and grind.
+We were all sitting on the same hamster-wheel of publishing and grind.

 Yes, blogging is super competitive and food blogging is really competitive and a lot of work.